-If you are wondering how to knit Moss Stitch, or even what Moss Stitch stitch is, then you can watch the video below, or simply read the simple pattern I have included.
+If you are wondering how to knit Moss Stitch, or even what Moss Stitch stitch is, then you can watch the video below, or simply read the simple pattern instructions that I have included.

 What Is Moss Stitch?

 Moss stitch creates a knitted fabric that has a lot of texture to it.
 Moss Stitch is also great for beginners, as you simply have to know how to knit, purl, cast on and cast off.